mstksg/auto-examples/README.md

 `Auto`, and your GUI elements/command line parsers simply drop inputs to the `Auto` in a queue to be processed one-by-one; the outputs are then rendered.

+The app is structured so that the input goes in as a fork of blip streams, which all affect their own part of the program...at the end, their results are all recombined together to the big picture.

 The [demo is online][todojs], to try out!

 [todojs]: https://mstksg.github.com/auto-examples/todo